tekcay/GTCE-TJ-Fork/README.md

 * It is required by our permission to use the GregTech name
 * It is a reminder that the ideas and design are primarily driven by the community
 * It is a reminder that the implementation and work are solely provided by the community.

+Coil Textures are from the [GregTech: New Horizons Modpack.](https://www.curseforge.com/minecraft/modpacks/gt-new-horizons)